bharvey2023/Raspberry-PI-retro-console-emulator/README.md

 ## Features
 - Play classic games easily with a modern setup.
 - SSH and SMB accessible for managing system files remotely.
 - Fully customizable interface using Git for theme updates.

+## MOre on project will be released soon stay tuned...